-I recently opened my home studio in Roncesvalles where I teach small classes and make my creations.
+My studio is part of Akin collective in downtown Toronto where I teach small classes and make my creations.
 Each piece is one of a kind and hand crafted by me every step of the way.
 No two pieces are the same.

 My professional background is in marketing, public relations, photography and online publishing but nothing has brought me the same level of satisfaction as making art.
 I feel so blessed to be able to call my passion my work.
 When I’m not making ceramics and jewelry, I’m usually playing or writing songs, painting or baking pies.